July 1922

 Hall (2019), pg 103

-Collins informs cabinet that he has declared himself Commander-in-Chief of the National Army.
+Dorney says Collins informs his cabinet that he has declared himself Commander-in-Chief of the National Army but Power and others say July 13th - See Jul-13-22/1.

 A unionist publican, William Frazer, from Newtownhamiltown, Co.
 Armagh is abducted by three armed men on his way to Newry.
 He is never seen alive again and his body is not found until 1924.
-(Lawlor says 1st July and Hall says 6th July.)
+(Lawlor says July 1st but Hall says July 6th.)

 Lawlor (2011), pgs 300-301; Hall (2019), pg 96